zwets/sms-scheduler/docs/README.md

 #### Mock Server

-In `test` (integration) deployment, i.e. when connection to the SMS Gateway, the convenient way to test the scheduler is by sending requests from the "test" client (tenant).
-The scheduler treats these requests just like any other request, but in the SMS Gateway backend the "test" client requests have special content-based routing and never will be sent for real.
+In `test` (integration) and `prod` deployment, i.e. when connected to the SMS Gateway backend, use the `test` client (tenant) ID.
+The SMS Scheduler treats requests from this client like all others, but the SMS Gateway has special content-based routing, and requests will never be sent for real.

 See the [documentation for SMS Gateway](https://github.com/zwets/sms-gateway) for instructions.